Mitgliederverwaltung am Laptop

 We know that you can't spend days studying the legal aspects of data protection (even though it's very important) — that's why we've tried to make this information compact for you.

 Even though the topic of data protection is EU-wide, we have designed this article in such a way that it is particularly suitable for clubs from Austria.
-For clubs from Germany, please switch to the following post — Data protection in Germany.
+For clubs from Germany, please switch to the following post — data protection in Germany.

 Datenschutz im Verein